-AMA (CMLA) Examination Results
+AMT (CMLA) Examination Results

-Maintaining & Renewing AMA (CMLA) Certification
+Maintaining & Renewing AMT (CMLA) Certification

-In order to maintain an active certified status, a candidate must:
+To maintain an active certified status, a candidate must:

 - Comply with the Certification Continuation Program (CCP) – The program requires all certified candidates to participate in, and document activities supporting the continuation of AMT certification every three years.
-There are no fees associated with Certification Continuation Program in particular, although an annual renewal fee is required to maintain an active certified member status.
+There are no fees associated with the Certification Continuation Program in particular, although an annual renewal fee is required to maintain an active certified member status.
 Depending on the certification that a member has acquired, they will have to collect a given number of points over a period of three years.
-For instance, points needed for medical laboratory technician (MLT) or medical technologist (MT) are 45 and that for medical lab assistant (CMLA) are 30.
+For instance, the points needed for a medical laboratory technician (MLT) or medical technologist (MT) are 45 and those for a medical lab assistant (CMLA) are 30.
 Certified members not meeting CCP requirements, or members who are audited and do not provide documentation, will be considered non-compliant and lose their certified status.

 Recertification for AMT (CMLA)

 If candidates lose their active status and wish to recertify with the AMT, they must comply with the CCP or pass the AMT certification exam again.
 The recertification fee for a medical technologist (MT) or a medical laboratory technician (MLT) is $310, and for a medical assistant (RMA) or a medical laboratory assistant (CMLA) is $205.
 If it has been longer than ten years since a candidate’s certification lapsed, they may only recertify via examination.

 Online Practice Exams – AMT (CMLA)